thecryptoneer/pixelsweeper-blog/docs/_posts/voting-nominations-faq.md

 **Q. Will Sweeper rarity and the length of time my Sweepers are staked be a factor?**

 A. The rarity of your Sweeper, and the length of time that you have it staked in the week preceding a vote will have the same impact on your voting power as it does on your chances to win.
 This means that the community members that are most invested in PixelSweeper will have the largest impact on the collections that we will sweep.

+See the Time Bonus FAQ located [here]() for more information on how length of staking and Sweeper rarity will be factored.

 **Q. When will the nomination process and voting begin?**